JADE-V-V/JADE/docs/source/usage/tipstricks.rst

 * run a comparison post-processing listing all the fake libraries (e.g. 01.d-02.d-...).

 Note that the benchmarks could also be run separately and only the simulation results be brought in JADE.
+Clearly, all benchmarks should be run using the same nuclear data library.